bumkinz/testimonialslider/README.md

 # Testimonial slider made with only HTML, CSS & JavaScript
-This repository is a part of my blog post.
+This repository is a part of my blog post that shows [:trophy: how to create a testimonial slider](https://shihabiiuc.com/testimonial-slider/).

 This template available for download.